Remuneration Policy 2025

 On the basis of a proposal prepared by the Shareholders’ Nomination Board, the General Meeting annually decides on the remuneration of the Board of Directors.
 The decision on the remuneration of directors shall be in line with the remuneration policy presented to the General Meeting.

 Remuneration paid in shares may be subject to restrictions or recommendations related to lock-up periods concerning time or Board membership.
 In its proposal, the Shareholders’ Nomination Board may also require that a director is a shareholder in the company.
-The remuneration of the Board of Directors shall not be linked to any performance criteria.
+The remuneration of the Board of Directors is not linked to any performance criteria.
 If a director has an employment relationship or service contract with the company, he or she will be paid a normal salary.
 The General Meeting will decide on any possible compensation to be paid to him or her for work done with the Board.

-The Managing Director’s total remuneration may include a fixed salary, short- and long-term incentive schemes, and any possible taxable fringe benefits.
+The CEO’s total remuneration may include a fixed salary, short- and long-term incentive schemes, and any possible taxable fringe benefits.
 Holidays, holiday pay, sick leave and other similar terms and conditions may be reviewed in accordance with the company’s standard policy and local legislation.
 In addition, insurance coverage and pension schemes may be agreed.

 6. Service agreements and termination provisions